label

 -

-39:55 The community is very diverse.
-Every time that we go places, we invite people as a follow-up to join our Telegram chats. communityAnd then there is a network of people who we collaborate with in our jobs.
+39:55 The community is diverse.
+Every time we go places, we invite people as a follow-up to join our Telegram chats. communityAnd then there is a network of people who we collaborate with in our jobs.
 And so during the years, every time that we wanted to do something, and we wanted to collaborate, for example, with a developer or with a designer, people were adding up to the cluster family.
-For example, the collaboration with referencesJules Durand, who is a very good designer and type designer, was very precious in the work on Meme Manifesto.
-There are some others, like developers, Pietro Ariel Parisi (aka superinternet), and Gregorio Magini, that are helping us with the development of the many websites that we did, but also intervening in other ways, because all of our collaborators are very interested in a lot of things.
+For example, the collaboration with referencesJules Durand, an interesting (type) designer, was vital while working on the Meme Manifesto.
+There are others, developers like Pietro Ariel Parisi (aka superinternet), and Gregorio Magini, that are helping us with the development of websites we did.

 -

-43:40 Can I add just one thing on the community topic that we were addressing before, just one small thing?
-I think the Institute for Network Cultures published a book which addresses the topic quite well, which is a dark forest anthology.
+43:40 The Institute for Network Cultures published a book which addresses the topic quite well, a dark forest essay.
 (Marta: Actually, that’s my book!)
 We love it, it’s a very great concept to describe what online communities can be like in a positive sense.
 You know very well how much work it is to manage a community. communityAnd to be honest, we sometimes feel that we have to put so much work into making things work between us as a collective that we would love to put more work into community management, growing communities and addressing communities.
-You know very well how much work that is.
+You know how much work that is.
 So we don’t always have enough time to do that as we would like.
 But we have a lot of love and respect for anyone who does so, and there are some great people out there who are great at doing this.

 -